Spring Folk Herbalism Series

 • Starting a herbarium

-• Tending to our lymphatic system with spring herbs and traditional practices
+• Tending to our lymphatic system with spring herbs

-• Mystery plant tea ceremony
+• Herbal tea ceremony

-• Crafting a spring tonic and herbal body oil
+• Crafting a spring herbal tea blend

 • Supporting our digestion with spring herbs

-• Exploring traditional spring kitchen recipes
+• Exploring traditional and spring kitchen recipes from around the world

-• Hawthorn flower tea ceremony and mythos
+• Hawthorn tea ceremony and mythos

 • Beltane stories and plantlore